Python-SIP/sip/sphinx/annotations.rst

     .. versionadded:: 4.14

-    This name annotation specifies the name of a C/C++ function that is called when a Python re-implementation of the virtual C++ function raises a Python exception.
-If not specified then the handler specified by the class's :canno:`VirtualErrorHandler` annotation is used.
-The
+    This name annotation specifies the handler (defined by the :directive:`%VirtualErrorHandler` directive) that is called when a Python re-implementation of the virtual C++ function raises a Python exception.
-    :directive:`%DefaultVirtualErrorHandler` directive describes how the
-    handler is called.
+    If not specified then the handler specified by the class's :canno:`VirtualErrorHandler` is used.

     .. seealso:: :fanno:`NoVirtualErrorHandler`, :canno:`VirtualErrorHandler`, :directive:`%VirtualErrorHandler`